Tenino, Washington is printing wooden money to help residents through the pandemic

 "With so many people having financial troubles right now and not being able to work, it definitely helps," he added.

 "The nice thing is it keeps the business in town," Hamilton said.
 "The currency is only good in Tenino, so it helps promote the small town and keep business local.
-It's a two-fold win for people.
+It's a two-fold win for people."

 "I think people enjoy it and they appreciate it," Fournier told CNN.
 "There's a direct, quantifiable economic aspect to it, but then also an intangible spirit of creating hope," he added.